 I'm sure it does happen from time to time, but certainly not with the frequency portrayed on television.
 Though emotions can run high in the hospital setting, it is still our office.
 Plus the stained mattresses of shared call rooms, crowded supply closets and the blood, urine and vomit of the work day aren't exactly aphrodisiacs.
-That's not to say that relationships don't catch their spark and blossom in the hospital, they certainly do.
+That's not to say that relationships don't catch their spark and blossom in the hospital.
+They certainly do, especially given the seemingly endless hours of residency make your co-workers some of the only people you see on a regular basis.
 But the rest is better left for the bedroom, rather than the supply closet.

 9. "He's seizing!"